 Our work focuses on peoples of all genders, ages, and ethnicities.
 Additionally, we have special programs that provide support to women, children, single parents and members of the LGBTQ community.

-Individuals from across Athens who are living in accommodation without water come to the Orange House to use our shower, open all day.
 Our lunch is served daily at 3:00pm and always served without meat in order to both reduce costs and our environmental footprint.
 Read more about our efforts to reduce our environmental impact below.